smartcontractkit/ccip-starter-kit-hardhat/README.md

 --pay-fees-in <Native | LINK>
 ```

-For example, if you want to send tokens from avalancheFuji and fund it with 3 Avalanche Fuji LINK for Chainlink CCIP fees, run:
+For example, if you want to send tokens from Avalanche Fuji and fund it with 3 Avalanche Fuji LINK for Chainlink CCIP fees, run:

 ```shell
 npx hardhat fill-sender --sender-address <BASIC_TOKEN_SENDER_ADDRESS> --blockchain avalancheFuji --amount 3000000000000000000 --pay-fees-in LINK